bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

   * Divide code into small independent parts for ease of working with individual blocks.
   * Re-use blocks.

-  ### How do I start using BEM concepts in an existing project?
+  ### How do I start using BEM concepts in an existing project

   * Create new components using the BEM methodology, and change the old ones as needed.
   * When desigining blocks, follow the principles covered above.